danielgerlag/conductor/docs/auth.md

 # Authentication

-Conductor supports integration authentication using the [OpenID Connect](https://openid.net/connect/) protocol.
+Conductor supports integrated authentication using the [OpenID Connect](https://openid.net/connect/) protocol.

 By default, authentication is disabled.
 To enable it,
 * Set the `AUTH` environment variable to `true`